Nzymes Soy Nutrition Profile

-Soy contains all three of the macro-nutrients required for good nutrition: complete protein, carbohydrate and fat.
-Then, it is also rich with vitamins and minerals, including calcium, folic acid and iron.
+Soy contains all 3 macro-nutrients required for good nutrition: complete protein, fat and carbohydrate.
+It is also rich with vitamins & minerals, including calcium, folic acid and iron.

 Soy is the only common plant-based food that contains complete protein.
 Soy protein provides all the essential amino acids in the amounts needed for promoting heatlh among both humans and pets.
 The amino acid profile of soy protein is nearly equivalent in quality to meat, milk and egg protein.

 The Sprouted Nzymes Formula vs. SOY Concerns: